Authenticating for Library Services in Chinook: PIN Code or IdentiKey?

 What is an IdentiKey?

 An IdentiKey account consists of your CU login name and a unique password that is usually different from your e-mail password.
-IdentiKey accounts play a large role in computing at UCB.
+IdentiKey accounts play a large role in computing at CU Boulder.
 An IdentiKey account allows you to:

 - Log into computers in OIT, Housing, and certain other computing labs.